Mrs Lamont says...

 Beautifully varied and wonderfully unspoilt, Dorset's award-winning Jurassic Coast offers 95 miles of idyllic sandy beaches backed by ancient craggy cliffs and meadows carpeted with seasonal wildflowers.
 In 2001, it gained UNESCO recognition as England's first Natural World Heritage Site charting 185 million years of the earth's history, with rocks and fossils dating to Triassic, Jurassic and Cretaceous times.

 As well as outstanding natural beauty, the region is also rich in archaeology with ancient forts and crumbling castles proudly guarding quintessential rural villages tucked into tranquil corners and crammed with traditional sandstone cottages, tempting tearooms and atmospheric old coaching inns serving great local food.
-The places you'll be staying in are among the best in the region, including a beachfront B&B in Weymouth and a lovely C19 mansion in the centre of historic Swanage.
+The places you'll be staying in are among the best in the region, including a hotel with excellent leisure facilities and within walking distance of the Georgian Esplanade in Weymouth and a lovely 19th century mansion in the centre of historic Swanage.
 Breakfasts are included everywhere; with so many dining options on your doorstep, we've left other meals up to you.

 Varied walking mostly on the South West Coast Path but with sections through open meadows and along country lanes.
 Some steep, but relatively short, ascents and descents along with some clifftop walking, but a head for height is not necessary.

-Arrive in Weymouth and take a taxi (5 mins, payable locally) to your contemporary B&B right on the town's splendid Georgian Esplanade.
-Stroll the amazing sands, visit the bustling C17 harbour or take a taxi (5 mins) to the C16 Sandsfoot Castle - one of Henry VIII's Device Forts.
-(Staying at the Hotel Rembrandt, Breakfast only)
+Arrive in Weymouth and take a taxi (5 mins, payable locally) to your hotel close to the town's splendid Georgian Esplanade.
+Stroll the amazing sands, visit the bustling 17th century harbour or take a taxi (5 mins) to the 16th century Sandsfoot Castle - one of Henry VIII's Device Forts.

 Today's magnificent coastal path hugs Swanage Bay as you climb gently out of the town and up to the famous white chalk sea stacks, Old Harry Rocks.
 As you continue towards the tiny Purbeck village of Studland, you'll pass 'Dragon's Teeth' tank traps and Fort Henry - a concrete observation bunker built in 1943 and used by Churchill, Eisenhower and King George VI to watch the rehearsals for D-Day.
-From the gorgeous white sands of Studland, it's just a short hop (5 mins) on the chain ferry across to the luxury **** Haven Hotel & Spa on the exclusive Sandbanks peninsula.
+From the gorgeous white sands of Studland, it's just a short hop (5 mins) on the chain ferry (payable locally) across to the luxury 4 star Haven Hotel & Spa on the exclusive Sandbanks peninsula.
 There's an optional bus ride for those wanting to visit neighbouring Poole - a beautiful coastal town whose natural harbour is the second largest in the world.
-(Staying at Haven Hotel, Breakfast only)

 During your holiday you stay at the following hotels.
 If you'd like to extend your time at any of these or, if you'd like to enhance your stay with an upgraded room, just let us know at the time of booking.